pflat/Game01/README.md

 ## Pre-compiled binaries

-Pre-compiled binaries can be found in the releases tab (currently only for Windows, using Direct3D).
+Pre-compiled binaries currently only for Windows, using Direct3D.

 ## Building